jab/bidict/README.rst

 ^^^^^^^

-- is in use by several teams at Google, Venmo, CERN, Bank of America Merrill Lynch, Two Sigma, and many others,
+- is in use by several teams at Google, Venmo, CERN, Bank of America Merrill Lynch, Bloomberg, Two Sigma, and others,
 - has carefully designed APIs for safety, simplicity, flexibility, and ergonomics,
 - is CPython-, PyPy-, Python 2-, and Python 3-compatible,
-- has extensive `test coverage <https://codecov.io/gh/jab/bidict>`__,
+- has extensive test coverage
-  including property-based tests and benchmarks, which are run continuously on all supported Python versions and OSes,
+  (including property-based tests and benchmarks) run continuously on all supported Python versions and OSes,
-- integrates with Python’s collections interfaces and abstract base classes,
+- integrates natively with Python’s collections interfaces,
-- has mature, well-factored, well-documented code.
+- is implemented in concise, well-factored, well-documented pure Python that leverages a number of advanced language features [#fn-learning]_

 Installation